Graham Cheater - Life Member

 Graham and Jeanne recently played in an inter provincial trial and won the Babich National pairs competition a few years ago.
 As a very capable President in 2015 -16, Graham instigated a robust process to maintain the integrity of our club at the highest level.
 He currently serves on the Wellington Regional Committee and is the regional Rubber Bridge co-ordinator.

-Judith Jackson - Life Member
+Vicky Young - Life Member